julian-klode/lingolang/docs/permissions.md

     \end{cases}
 \end{align*}

-Interfaces work the same, but methods are looked up by name:
+Interfaces work the same, but methods are looked up by name.
 \begin{align*}
     \begin{aligned}
         ass_\mu(&a \textbf{ interface } \{ A_0; \ldots; A_n \}, \\